jsalort/pymanip/doc/video/introduction.rst

 The :mod:`pymanip.video` module provides tools to help with camera acquisition.
-We use the third-party :mod:`pymba` module bindings to the AVT Vimba_ SDK for AVT cameras, and the third-party :mod:`pyAndorNeo` module bindings to the Andor_ SDK3 library for the Andor Camera.
+We use the third-party :mod:`pymba` module bindings to the AVT Vimba_ SDK for AVT cameras, the third-party :mod:`pyAndorNeo` module bindings to the Andor_ SDK3 library for the Andor Camera, and the third-party :mod:`pyueye` module bindings to the IDS ueye library.
 We wrote our own bindings to the Pixelfly_ library for the PCO camera.
 Beware that the code works for us, but there is no garantee that it will work with your camera models.